 Your First Magazine Collage Art Project with Kids

-When I first introduced magazine collages to my kids, they instinctively cut out images that they found and liked.
+When I introduced magazine collages to my kids, they instinctively cut out images they liked.

-My experience was that my children exhibited reluctance to overlap, cover, or otherwise change the found photographs.
+My experience was that my children were reluctant to overlap, cover, or change the found photographs.
 An example of this type of collage is below.

 As your children experiment and create more and more collages…